rdireen/spherepy/README.md

 **PyPI:**

-Note that 0.0.6 of the PyPI package you get with pip does not work on Linux and on Windows it will try to download the latest NumPy if you don't have that.
+Note that the 0.0.6 version of the PyPI package you get with pip does not work on Linux, and on Windows it will try to download the latest
+NumPy (which you might now want).
 I'm fixing this issue in 0.0.7 and will hopefully have it up soon.

 [![Downloads](https://pypip.in/download/spherepy/badge.svg)](https://pypi.python.org/pypi/spherepy/)
 [![Latest Version](https://pypip.in/version/spherepy/badge.svg)](https://pypi.python.org/pypi/spherepy/)